PenGuln/geometric-modeling/content/reports/_index.md

 ---
-title: "Courses"
+title: "Geometric Modeling Reports"
-description: "Courses on philology by Professor Dr von Igelfeld and esteemed colleagues.
-For undergraduate and graduate students."
+description: "All submitted reports and assignments for the Geometric Modeling class by Siqi Guo."
 ---